The 16th Lennart Meri Conference will take place on 12-14 May 2023, in Tallinn, Estonia.

 If you have any questions about Lennart Meri Conference to which you cannot find the answer here, please don’t hesitate to reach out to us at firstname.lastname@example.org.

-The Lennart Meri Conference is an invitation only event.
-Invitations will be sent by email and participants must register though our registrations system.
+The Lennart Meri Conference is an invitation only event due to the limited capacity of the venue.
+The invitation is strictly personal and non-transferable, it will be sent by email and participants must register though our registrations system.
 Please register at your earliest convenience as seats are limited.

 How to get here